COVID-19 – Information Cancer Patients Should Know

 - Instagram (https://www.instagram.com/cancerassociationofsouthafrica/)

 While we may not be able to host face-to-face events at the moment, the role of providing care and support to those affected by cancer must continue.
-Cancer patients will continue to stay at some of the CANSA Care Homes (Bloemfontein, Pretoria, Johannesburg, Durban, Richards Bay and one in Cape Town at Tygerberg hospital) with protective measures and strict infection procedures and while the public hospitals are open and receiving patients.
+Cancer patients continue to stay at our 11 CANSA Care Homes with protective measures and strict infection procedures and while the public hospitals are open and receiving patients.
 CANSA Care Homes cater for patients receiving cancer treatment with accommodation, transport and meals.
-In the other provinces, plans have been made for critical patients to be admitted full time at specific hospitals or treatment centres.
-CANSA’s TLC Lodges for children and families affected by cancer in Pretoria and Polokwane will also remain operating with protective measures and support via phone and online platforms.
+CANSA’s TLC Lodges for children and families affected by cancer also remain operating with protective measures and support via phone and online platforms.
 We still need your support now more than ever so please consider making a safe and secure online donation towards our CANSA Care Homes and TLC Lodges.

 CANSA will continue assisting stoma and ostomy patients with orders and deliveries that will be processed once a week on Thursdays.
 Patients and survivors can mail firstname.lastname@example.org or email@example.com or WhatsApp 078 942 9290.